 Risk Management Strategy.
 This ensures that the Authority identifies strategic risks and applies the most cost-effective control mechanisms to manage those risks and reduce impact on the service provided to the public.
-The Authority's Risk Management Policy and Guidance was reviewed and updated during the year and approved by the Executive Committee on 24 March 2021.
+The Authority's Risk Management Policy and Guidance is reviewed and approved by the Executive Committee.

 Business Continuity Management.
 This is to ensure the Authority is resilient to interruptions which have the potential to adversely affect the delivery of core functions.
 The Authority's business continuity management processes include specific guidance for the management of pandemics.
-Under these arrangements, a 'Pandemic Management Group' was formed to act as a focal point for contingency planning in relation to the emerging Covid-19 pandemic outbreak from 14 February 2020.
+Under these arrangements, a 'Pandemic Management Group' was formed to act as a focal point for contingency planning in relation to the emerging Covid-19 pandemic outbreak from 14 February 2020 and was active until 31 March

+2022.
 The business continuity management process was invoked with effect from 17 March 2020 to comply with Government guidance relating to the management of the pandemic.